microsoft/zMonitor/Documentation/Deploy-ServiceProvider.md

       This auto-deletes records in Cosmos DB older than what's specficied in the TTL setting.
 This keeps the collection size constrained  and query performance reasonable.
 Adjust this according to your specific requirements.
 Remember, the original data is archived in the BLOB archive container.

-    * Scale according to number of tenants, a starting scale on a single partition is 1500 RUs.
+    * Scale according to number of tenants and query performance

+    Start scale on a single partition with 400 RUs.
+Increase RUs as query performance is impacted.
+Data ingest should not be impacted at 400 RUs as we add data in short bursts.

 * Stream Analytics
   * Configure input : storage account main logs containers